ChargeRight vs Qmerit: Why You Should Get an Independent Assessment Before a $5,000 Installation Quote

 How much can I save by using ChargeRight first?

-If ChargeRight's NEC 220.82 calculation shows your panel can handle the EV charger without an upgrade, you could save $2,000–$5,000 that would have been spent on an unnecessary panel upgrade.
+If ChargeRight's NEC 220.82 calculation shows your panel can handle the EV charger without an upgrade, you could save the cost of an unnecessary panel upgrade, typically $2,000 to $4,500.
 The assessment costs $12.99.

 About the Author